-Suitable for a wide range of stepping motors, from NEMA size 14 to 23.
+Suitable for a wide range of stepping motors, from NEMA frame size 17 to 34.
 It can be used in various kinds of machines, such as laser cutters, laser markers, high precision X-Y tables, labeling machines, and so on.
-Its unique features make the DM432C an ideal solution for applications that require low-speed smoothness.
+Its unique features make the DM556 an ideal solution for applications that require both low-speed smoothness and high speed performances.